Leathether/Preston-Bot/README.md

 the API key is stored in the python folder and the root folder to make it easier to access for the python program.

+There is also a requirements.txt that has to be installed